rijulkap/Robotics/README.md

-# Robotics
+# Robotics Learning

-A repo consisting of a few small scale robotics based projects
+A repo consisting of a few small scale robotics based projects primarily meant to serve as a personal resource for complicated topics